iamdeepti/online-store/README.md

-# Ecommerce-website-Lebens
+# Online store
 An Ecommerce website having all basic functionalites with paytm as payment gateway and an admin panel where you can insert , delete and modify products detail and view user query.
 Languages and skills used: html, css, JavaScript, jQuery, php, mysqli.

 To open admin panel run admin.php

-and use following cresentials
+and use following credentials

 username = deepti